algosal/Sabha-Abbasi/current-support.md

 ---

-_Your compassionate, patient, and steady support is a vital part of Sabha’s journey toward better health and emotional balance._
+_My compassionate, patient, and steady support is a vital part of Sabha’s journey toward better health and emotional balance._